with their beautiful and regular curves, which could only have been

 the other hand, if these Ancients were nice, they might furnish the

-proof by formal design on a high scientific level.
+proof by formal design.
 Thus was born

 The Cone & Square Formation - a brief history of its discovery

 Square itself is not shown, but you can see the lens shape on its

 inside, given by two circles centered in diagonally opposite corners of